openETCS/requirements/FolderOrganization.md

     * MinutesOfMeetings : Self explanatory
     * Workspace : All temporary documentation that does not fit anywhere
     * Tools : Self explanatory
-    * Reference : Delivered reference versions of documents
+    * Releases : Delivered reference versions of documents
        * D2.1 --- State of the art : report on existing methodologies
        * D2.2 --- State of the art : report on CENELEC
        * D2.3 --- Definition of the overall process for the formal description of ETCS and the rail system it works on